-Keon is a Reader in Social Psychology, the Director of Equalab, a council member for the Society for the Psychological Study of Social Issues (founded 1936), and an editorial board member for the journal Personality and Social Psychology Bulletin.
+Keon is a Reader in Social Psychology, the Director of Equalab, the President-Elect of the Society for the Psychological Study of Social Issues (founded 1936), and an editorial board member for the journal Personality and Social Psychology Bulletin.
 Keon has received numerous international awards for his research, teaching, media engagement, and social activism.
 He has also appeared over 100 times as a psychological expert and presenter in a variety of international media including the BBC World Service, Radio 4, Channel 4 and the Guardian.
 He is especially well known for his research on prejudice, sexual orientation, and sexual health.

 - Doctorate (DPhil), Experimental Psychology, Oxford University 2010

 - BA, French and Francophone Studies, Macalester 2006

 Keon’s research has a strong focus on detecting and reducing bias between different groups of people, as well strategies to promote mental health and well-being among people belonging to minority groups.
 Key areas of current interest are listed below: